Caledonia Mining Corporation Plc: Notification of relevant change to significant shareholder - Up News Info

 ST HELIER, Jersey, Sept.
-01, 2020 (GLOBE NEWSWIRE) — Caledonia Mining Corporation Plc (“Caledonia” or the “Company”) (NYSE AMERICAN: CMCL; AIM: CMCL) announces that it received notification on August 28, 2020, from BlackRock, Inc., which is a “significant shareholder” of the Company as defined by the AIM Rules for Companies, that it has increased its interest in the Company and on August 27, 2020 crossed a particular threshold for notification of its holdings in the Company.
+03, 2020 (GLOBE NEWSWIRE) — Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL) (“Caledonia” or the “Company”) announces that it received notification on September 2, 2020, from BlackRock, Inc., which is a “significant shareholder” of the Company as defined by the AIM Rules for Companies, that it has slightly decreased its interest in the Company and on September 1, 2020 crossed a particular threshold for notification of its holdings in the Company.
 A copy of the notification is below.
-Caledonia welcomes Blackrock Inc.’s increased investment in the Company.

 TR-1: Standard form for notification of major holdings